HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf219.md

 === "On-Premises"
     Documentation for [Container Staging](../../deployment/manage/container_configuration/container_staging.md) is updated to contain information about [transitioning from non-containerized deployment to a containerized deployment](../../deployment/manage/container_configuration/container_staging.md#overview-of-the-approach), [moving multiple environments](../../deployment/manage/container_configuration/container_staging.md#moving-multiple-environments), [importing into the container HCL DX target server](../../deployment/manage/container_configuration/container_staging.md#importing-into-the-container-hcl-dx-target-server), [syndicating large libraries](../../deployment/manage/container_configuration/container_staging.md#syndicating-large-libraries), and [using resource environment providers](../../deployment/manage/container_configuration/container_staging.md).

-### Updated documentation for installation and upgrade for customers running on Portal 8.5 on WAS 8.5/9.0
+### Improved installation of Digital Experience V9.5 with CF upgrade

 === "Containers"
-    The topic [Installation and upgrade for customers running on Portal 8.5 on WAS 8.5/9.0](../../deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md) contains updated instructions on how to upgrade to the latest available Combined Cumulative Fix.
-Example package names for Portal 9.5 offerings and the table containing the required repository for each offering are also updated.
+    The topic [Installation and upgrade for customers running on Digital Experience 8.5 on WAS 8.5/9.0](../../deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md) contains updated instructions on how to upgrade to the latest available Combined Cumulative Fix.
+Digital Experience offering names and required repositories to upgrade each offering are updated.

+    Starting CF219, the upgrade process to a higher cumulative fix includes the installation of v9.5.
+Refer to [Apply Combined Cumulative Fix](../../deployment/install/traditional/cf_install/index.md) for more information.

 === "On-Premises"
-    The topic [Installation and upgrade for customers running on Portal 8.5 on WAS 8.5/9.0](../../deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md) contains updated instructions on how to upgrade to the latest available Combined Cumulative Fix.
-Example package names for Portal 9.5 offerings and the table containing the required repository for each offering are also updated.
+    The topic [Installation and upgrade for customers running on Digital Experience 8.5 on WAS 8.5/9.0](../../deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md) contains updated instructions on how to upgrade to the latest available Combined Cumulative Fix.
+Digital Experience offering names and required repositories to upgrade each offering are updated.

+    Starting CF219, the upgrade process to a higher cumulative fix includes the installation of v9.5.
+Refer to [Apply Combined Cumulative Fix](../../deployment/install/traditional/cf_install/index.md) for more information.

 ### User and Groups REST API - Searching special characters